-The project is consistent with the General Plan in that the full range of urban services is available and will be extended to the new parcel created, including municipal water and sewer service.
-The land division is off of an existing street, and no improvements to Main Street are needed to provide satisfactory access to the project, with the exception of a new small street and driveways.
-The proposed land division is similar to the pattern and density of surrounding development, is near commercial shopping facilities and recreational opportunities, and will have adequate and safe vehicular access.
+The project is consistent with the General Plan in that the full range of urban services is available and will be extended to the new created, municipal water and sewer service.
+The land division is off of an existing street, and no improvements to Main Street are needed to provide satisfactory access to the project, with the exception of a new small street and driveways. land division is similar to the pattern and density of near commercial shopping facilities and ti ti and wi have adequate and safe vehicular access.